 Interview with our new MP Laura Ferris

 Thanks to everyone who submitted questions – listen to our interview with Laura Farris MP here.

 About 4 LEGS Radio

 Since April 2018, 4Legs Radio, our first community radio station, has been broadcasting great music and interviews to the Lambourn Valley and beyond.
-The internet radio station broadcasts via the website 4legsradio.org.uk between 9am and 4.30pm every Friday, although there are plans to expand the times (and perhaps the days) in 2019.
+The internet radio station broadcasts via the website 4legsradio.org.uk between 9am and 4.30pm every Friday.
 The schedule changes slightly from week to week.
 You can listen live every Friday or to listen to the shows from any week, anytime, just go to the 4 LEGS Radio website at 4legsradio.org.uk and click on ‘Listen Again.’

-Here is a quick demonstration by founder Chris Capel:
+Here is a quick demonstration of how to listen to 4LEGS Radio by founder Chris Capel: